Ariel Holan

-Ariel Enrique Holan ([ˈariel ˈxolan]; born 14 September 1960) is an Argentine professional football manager of Universidad Católica.
+Ariel Enrique Holan ([ˈariel ˈxolan]; born 14 September 1960) is an Argentine professional football manager.
+He is the current manager of Rosario Central.

 Field hockey career

 Holan was born in Lomas de Zamora, in the Buenos Aires Province.
 Despite stating that his childhood passion was football, he started his career playing field hockey for Lomas Athletic Club.
 He quit his playing career in 1979, while at San Martín, following the death of his father.

 In 1976, aged only 16, Holan took over Lomas' women's B-team, remaining in charge for three years before moving to Club Alemán.
 After eight years, he was appointed coach of Olivos' women team, being in charge for three seasons.

 In 1990, Holan was Gustavo Paolucci's assistant at the Argentina women's national team for the year's World Cup.
 After the end of the tournament, he returned to Lomas, now as coach of the women's main squad.

 Holan subsequently worked with Banfield, San Fernando and Gimnasia y Esgrima de Buenos Aires before taking over Uruguay women's national team in 2003.
 At the 2003 Pan American Games held in Santo Domingo, his side won the Bronze medal after losing the semifinals to champions Argentina.